H20Zhang/H20Zhang.github.io/_pages/about.md

 We are actively seeking talented individuals for full-time positions and internships who share our passion for systems research and development.
 If you are interested, please reach out with your details or resume!

 ### News
-- 09/2024 Building the world fastest Graph Database.
-Reaching [Top-1](https://ldbcouncil.org/benchmarks/snb/LDBC_SNB_I_20240916_SF30-100-300_huawei.pdf) in [LDBC Benchmark](https://ldbcouncil.org/benchmarks/snb-interactive/), outperforming previous Top-1 by 10000X!
+- 09/2024 Build the world fastest Graph Database.
+Reach [Top-1](https://ldbcouncil.org/benchmarks/snb/LDBC_SNB_I_20240916_SF30-100-300_huawei.pdf) in [LDBC Benchmark](https://ldbcouncil.org/benchmarks/snb-interactive/), outperforming previous Top-1 by 10000X!
 Big Congrats to all my team members and collborators at Huawei!
 - 06/2024 One paper accepted by VLDB'24 Research Track.
 Congrats to Guanghua Li and my colloborators!
 - 06/2024 Join Linked Data Benchmark Council (LDBC) as MPC member on behalf of Huawei Cloud.
 - 10/2023 Two paper accepted by ICDE'24 Research Track.